FixBD/Educare/readme.txt

 == Changelog ==

+= [1.4.0] =

+* Added group system
+* Now admin can add group wise subject
+* Added students performance and promote system
+* Added management option in admin dashboard
+* Added auto fill option in add/update results forms
+* Everything is Ajax compatibility (Back-End and Front-End)
+* Fixed GPS issues in front-end
+* Improve students profiles
+* Improve add marks system
+* Improve import demo
+* Improve UI

+* Improve front-end search form and result card customization system **Notes:** If you use custom functionality for customize educare results card or search forms, Please follow this new method.
+Or if you find any bugs, please inform us.

 = [1.3.0] =

-* **Back-End**
-* [Add Results] Fixed showing the nearest value issue in GPA
-* [View Results] You can view (15) results on page load
-* Increse students/results per page number

-= [1.2.9] =

-* (Front-End) Results Not Found Issues Fixed
+* Added more options in settings
+* Admin can hide student details from result card
+* Admin can hide grade sheet from result card
+* Fixed front-end roll no and regi no short fields

-= [1.2.8] =
+= [1.2.*] =

-* Update issues fixed
-* Educare database update required message issue has been resolved
-* Improved all student menu
-* Fixed some bugs

-* **Please note:** If you see database update required message, Just click update button.
-This is an most stable version of Educare.
-If you face any problem (any bugs issues), please inform us.

-= 1.2.7 =
+= **New Features** =

-* Improved Students Profiles
-* Added Students Import System
+* Added Ajax Functionality
-* Added Students Import Demo Files
+* Added result rules feature
-* Fixed Settings Save Issues
-* Improve Educare Problem Detection
-* Fixed All Well Khown Bugs

-= 1.2.6 =

-* Added Students Profiles
+* Added Add Marks (Marksheed) System
-* PHP Error Fixed From Results Card

-= 1.2.5 =

-* Fixed Error on publishing marks
-* PHP Error Fixed

-= 1.2.4 =

-* Improved perfomance
 * Added Student Management System
+* Added students Profiles
-* Added Add Marks (Marksheed) System
+* Added students import system
-* Now It's Possible To Publish Single Subject Results
-* Teacher Can Publish Subject Wise Multiple Student Results At A Same Time.
-* Improved Educare Smart Guidelines

-* **Back-End Improved**
+* Added more options to filter and view results
+* Added (AI) Problem Detection And Auto Fix
+* Now admin can add or change his own grading system
+* Now all default fields name are changeable
+* Now it's possible po publish single subject results
+* Teacher can publish subject wise multiple student results at a same time.

+= **Improve Core Features** =

-* Added Ajax Functionality
+* Everything is Ajax compatibility (Back-End)
 * Now It's 10X Faster Than Older Version
-* Added (AI) Problem Detection And Auto Fix
-* Fixed All Well Khown Bugs

-**Features are added based on user (Your) feedback.
-Because Educare is built for the user.
-If it doesn't work for the people it's made for, it's useless.
-So, Educare authorities value of user feedback.
-Please share your experience (feedback) while using these features to improve Educare.**

-= 1.2.3 =

-* Improve perfomance
-* Added Customize options in settings
+* Admin can add subject according to class and group
 * Now admin can enable/disable all default required fields in search forms.
 (Roll Number, Reg Number, Class, Exam, Year)
-* Added more options to view results (admin can find results of his choice!)
-* Added single results delete button in view results
-* Fixed issue with Delete All Results button not working
+* Customize optional subject selection
+* Removed unwanted code
+* Improve import demo
 * Fixed all well khown bugs
-* Custom result calculation option will be added after next update.
-Using these options admin can define, how to calculate results and GPA (CGPA).

-* **Please note:** This is an most stable version of Educare.
-If you face any problem (any bugs issues), please inform us.

-= 1.2.2 =
+= **Improve Front-End** =

 * Now admin can customize results card
 * Admin can customize search Forms
-* Customize optional subject selection
-* Improved import demo
-* Fixed grading system new rules save issues
-* Improve perfomance
-* Fixed some bugs

-= 1.2.1 =

-* Update issues fixed

-= 1.2.0 =

-= Improve Core Features =

-* Added result rules feature
-* Now admin can add or change his own grading system
-* Reg no and roll no name are changeable
-* and only one/both can be mandatory
-* Admin can add subject according to class
-* Removed unwanted code
-* Improve import demo
-* Fixed some bugs

-= Improve front-end =
-* Admin can add/change default (front-end) result search form
 * Improved (default) search form style
 * Improved color issues when print results
 * More powerful and excited features coming soon!

+= [1.0.0] =

+* **Happy Release!!!**

+* Plugin launch.
+Everything's new!

 * **Please note:** You should backup your (Educare) database before updating to this new version (only for v1.0.2 or earlier users).

 The (full) change log is located in the `changelog.md` file in the plugin folder.
-You may also [view the change log](https://github.com/FixBD/Educare/blob/FixBD/changelog.md) online.
+You may also [view the change log for every single update](https://github.com/FixBD/Educare/blob/FixBD/changelog.md) online.